 The companies in which we invest use our capital to support organic growth, acquisitions, market or product expansion and recapitalizations (including restructurings).
 We invest in first-lien debt, second-lien debt, mezzanine and unsecured debt and equity and other investments.
 Our first-lien debt may include stand-alone first-lien loans; "last out" first-lien loans, which are loans that have a secondary priority behind super-senior "first out" first-lien loans; "unitranche" loans, which are loans that combine features of first-lien, second-lien and mezzanine debt, generally in a first-lien position; and secured corporate bonds with similar features to these categories of first-lien loans.
 Our second-lien debt may include secured loans, and, to a lesser extent, secured corporate bonds, with a secondary priority behind first-lien debt.
-As of December 31, 2020, based on fair value our portfolio consisted of 95.6% first-lien debt investments, 0.2% second-lien debt investments, 0.5% mezzanine investments, and 3.7% equity and other investments.
-As of December 31, 2020, 99.1% of our debt investments based on fair value bore interest at floating rates (when including investment specific hedges), with 99.2% of these subject to interest rate floors, which we believe helps act as a portfolio-wide hedge against inflation.
-As of December 31, 2020, the largest single investment based on fair value represented 3.7% of our total investment portfolio.
+As of December 31, 2021, based on fair value our portfolio consisted of 91.2% first-lien debt investments, 1.7% second-lien debt investments, 0.7% mezzanine investments, and 6.4% equity and other investments.
+As of December 31, 2021, 98.9% of our debt investments based on fair value bore interest at floating rates (when including investment specific hedges), with 99.4% of these subject to interest rate floors, which we believe helps act as a portfolio-wide hedge against inflation.
+As of December 31, 2021 we had investments in 72 portfolio companies, with an average investment size of approximately \$35.0 million based on fair value.
+As of December 31, 2021, the largest single investment based on fair value represented 3.4% of our total investment portfolio.

-As of December 31, 2020, our portfolio was invested across 16 different industries.
-The largest industries in our portfolio as of December 31, 2020 were business services and financial services (primarily payment processing and financing technology companies), which represented, as a percentage of our portfolio, 22.2%, and 15.7% respectively, based on fair value.
+As of December 31, 2021, our portfolio was invested across 15 different industries.
+The largest industries in our portfolio as of December 31, 2021 were business services and retail and consumer products, which represented, as a percentage of our portfolio, 16.8%, and 12.3% respectively, based on fair value.